 How to get to Petra

-If you’re staying in the centre of Wadi Musa, Petra’s just a short walk away.
+If you’re staying in central Wadi Musa, Petra’s just a short walk away.
 Hotels further out often run a free shuttle to the visitor’s centre a couple of times a day, though it does mean you’re limited to fixed times.
-Otherwise there are plenty of taxis outside the visitor’s centre, especially in the afternoons, and you’ll pay about JD5 within Wadi Musa.
+Otherwise there are plenty of taxis outside the visitor’s centre, especially in the afternoons, and you’ll pay around JD5 (£6/$7) within Wadi Musa.

-Or if you are limited on time and looking for a convenient way to visit Petra, there are various day tour packages available which include transport and entry tickets, departing from Amman* and Aqaba* in Jordan or Eilat* and Tel Aviv* in Israel.
+Or if you’re limited on time and looking for an easy way to visit Petra, there are various tour packages available which include transport and entry tickets.
+There are day trips from Amman* and Aqaba* in Jordan or Eilat* and Tel Aviv* in Israel.
+Or longer tours which give you two/three days at Petra, sometimes combined with a visit to Wadi Rum.

 How much do tickets for Petra cost?

-If you’re going to be visiting other sites in Jordan, you also can get a Jordan Pass which includes entry to Petra plus 40 other sites and museums around the country, including Jesash, Amman Citadel and Wadi Rum.
-The passes costs JD70 for one day entry to Petra, JD75 for two days or JD80 for three days, and you can buy them online.
+If you’re going to be visiting other sites in Jordan, you also can get a Jordan Pass which includes entry to Petra plus 40 other sites and museums, including Jesash, Amman Citadel and Wadi Rum.
+The pass cost JD70 (£81/$99) for one day entry to Petra, JD75 (£87/$106) for two days or JD80 (£93/$113) for three days, and you can buy them online.

 When is the best time to visit Petra?